Inedo/inedo-docs/ProGet/docker/private-registries.md

 </div>

-To create a Docker registry in ProGet, go to Containers > Create New Docker Registry, then enter a container name.
+To create a Docker registry in ProGet, go to Containers > Create New Docker Registry, then enter a registry name.

 ## Setting up Docker Client